-Deadline: Applications now open through rolling intake for remainder of 2021
+Deadline: Applications now open through rolling intake for 2021 and 2022

 If you have questions about our grants not answered by what is currently available online, we encourage you to reach out to EHC Grants Staff at email@example.com.
 Although updated grant forms are not yet available, if you have specific questions or are considering making an application and would like to learn more, we are happy to help.